 What does the Blockchain landscape in Armenia look like?

 Ashot: There are not many blockchain startups in Armenia right now.
 I guess between 15 and 20.
-Many more companies currently focus on offering outsourcing services, means they are for example writing smart contracts for businesses in other countries.
-We have only a few Armenian ICOs, but we are sure that there will come much more in the next years.
+Many more companies currently focus on offering outsourcing services, which means they are for example writing smart contracts for businesses in other countries.
+We have only a few Armenian ICOs, but we are sure that there will be much more in the next years.

-One project that I want to mention is supported by our affiliated advisory agency named “E98”, which aims to make the information of food supply chains transparent and accessible to the consumers.
+One project that I want to mention is supported by our affiliated advisory agency named “E98”, which aims to make information of food supply chains transparent and accessible to consumers.
 They want to support fair production and make food origins visible.
 In general, the food quality in Armenia is excellent, but since GMO companies and other industrial food producers entered the Armenian food market, there is a need for projects like this.

 Another project is a pilot program with the extraordinary elections of the Armenian government.
-In April 2018 Nooor suggested a solution for fair and transparent elections using blockchain technology to Armenia’s Prime-Minister.
+In April 2018 Nooor suggested a solution for fair and transparent elections using blockchain technology to Armenia’s Prime Minister.
 The technology will help to eliminate the risk of manipulation and double voting.
 Also, the data is encrypted, solving the problem of voter anonymity.

 You said Nooor is engaged in a dialogue with the Armenian government.
 What does this engagement look like?

 Ashot: Nooor is involved in a working group of international organizations developing cross-country harmonic legislation.
-We are there to ensure there are no conflicts in the future regarding the approaches in crypto space, and to be able to make our own suggestions at the early stage of forming such international approaches for regulation.
+We are there to ensure there are no conflicts in the future regarding the approaches in crypto space, and to be able to make our suggestions at the early stage of forming such international approaches for regulation.

 What is the current status of Blockchain regulation in Armenia?

 Ashot: Regulation is one of the most important unsolved questions.
 Like many other countries, Armenia doesn’t have any Blockchain regulation today.
-This means that from a legal perspective we don’t have definitions for crypto assets and cryptocurrencies, which is a significant setback for the startup scene.
-Regulations are essential to reduce risks for investors and raise acceptance of the technology, but they also have to favor the needs of the startups, else they are not useful.
+This means that from a legal perspective, we don’t have definitions for crypto assets and cryptocurrencies, which is a significant setback for the startup scene.
+Regulations are essential to reduce risks for investors and raise acceptance of the technology, but they also have to favor the needs of the startups, or else they are not useful.
 The regulation topic is an issue, which Nooor aims to solve.
 There are already some suggestion drafts, which are being prepared to be presented to the government.

 Is there something else that you would like to share?